 Note – the cooled lemon caramel sauce can also be used as a filling for a sponge cake.

-Make the fritters
+Make the banana fritters

-Finally mix in the chopped bananas.
+Finally, mix in the chopped bananas.

-Heat about 1/2″ (1cm) sunflower oil in a fryingpan until a teaspoon of batter sizzles, turns brown and rises to the top of the oil after 15 seconds.
-Use sunflower, canola or any neutral flavoured oil.
+Heat about ½" (1cm) sunflower oil in a frying pan until a teaspoon of batter sizzles, turns brown and rises to the top of the oil after 15 seconds.
+Use sunflower, canola or any neutral-flavoured oil.
 Do not use olive oil as it will affect the taste.

 Repeat until all the batter has been used.
 You should have about 12 fritters.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 What do I serve with easy banana fritters?